Copying direct volume (multi-disk method)

 No Image Proliferation You're not creating a custom image for each virtual machine.
 Your custom image list stays clean.

-Flexible Transformation Enables easy integration with virt-v2v for driver injection, OS tweaks, etc.
+Flexible Transformation Enables easy integration with virt-v2v for driver injection, OS tweaks, and so on.

 Storage Efficiency Option If you import a base template as a custom image and use it as the boot volume source for your ephemeral virtual server instance (step 2), the final boot volume inherits the linked-clone space efficiency.